 As mentioned already, you need to push a button to switch on the viewfinder.
 Although it is a small finder, the image inside it is practically bright and clear.
 It seems unlikely you would want to use it for every shot because of its small size, but if you prefer to compose that way, you may find it convenient.

 Sony Cyber-shot DSC-HX350 autofocus

 The main menu, accessed by its dedicated button, is relatively well organized, with most settings where you would expect them to be.
-You may find it as an extensive menu, however, but might feel more comfortable if you spend more time familiarizing with it when you first get the camera out of the box.
+You may find it as an extensive menu, however, but you might feel more comfortable if you spend more time familiarizing yourself with it when you first get the camera out of the box.

 It may require a couple of back and forth movements to bring it there in low light, but it is not too bad, except the light is shallow.
 It is also seldom for a false confirmation of focus to be displayed.